geonetwork/doc/en/administrator-guide/managing-metadata-standards/index.rst

 Adding a schema
 ```````````````
 To add a metadata schema to GeoNetwork, a rebuild of the sources is required.
-In a source-code tree there are 4 actions to be done.
+In a source-code tree there are 4 actions to be done in the settings (database) 1.

 - Place the schema-folder in /schemas